 Senegal: Preventing and managing child malnutrition in highly vulnerable regions

-Persistent drought and the rise in food prices have taken a heavy toll in Senegal: more than two million people lack food security and nearly one in five children under the age of 5 is stunted.
-The Joint Programme's objective is to lower the acute malnutrition rate of children in the five most affected regions to below the international emergency level of 10%.
+Persistent drought and the rise in food prices have taken a heavy toll in Senegal: more than two million people lacked food security and nearly one in five children under the age of 5 was stunted when the Joint Programme was launched.
+Its aim was to lower the acute malnutrition rate of children in the five most affected regions to below the international emergency level of 10%.

-ii) Communication and advocacy for behavioural changes; and
+- Strengthen communication and advocacy for behavioral changes;

-iii) The provision of adequate food for children in primary school and the promotion of a healthy environment in pre- and elementary schools that is conducive to learning.
+Initiatives included promoting better feeding practices based on local foodstuffs; providing micronutrients and deparasiting treatments for children; providing adequate food for children in primary school and promoting a healthy environment in pre- and elementary schools that is conducive to learning.

 - The Ministry of Health received funds to conduct a SMART Survey (Standardized Monitoring and Assessment of Relief and Transitions) on the nutritional status of the population.
-Results have shown rates of severe under-nutrition from 5% to 14% across regions, which will allow for the development of targeted action.
+The programme also carried out capacity building among mothers and grandmothers through outreach and training to identify manage cases of malnutrition.

 - The local production of food improved thanks to the provision of farming equipment and agricultural inputs (seeds, fertilizer, fencing, water sources, etc.).
 Some 4,800 women and youth were trained in good horticultural practices and improvements in traditional poultry farming.
 Four local processing centers were supported to produce flour fortified with micronutrients.
 69 community gardens were established.

 - More than 600 health workers were trained in new tools for the management of children's diseases, and more than 740 were trained in the management of malnutrition incorporating the new WHO standards.

 - 4,500 women participated in literacy training through 150 different classes.